XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 docker-compose -f docker-compose.yml -f docker-compose.override.yml up
 ```

-Ideally, your override file for Visual Studio contains the service that are needed when running from the IDE on a development machine.
+Ideally, your override file for Visual Studio contains the services and settings that are needed when running from the IDE on a development machine.

 Take a moment to contemplate whether the `sql.data` service should be defined in the `docker-compose.yml` file or elsewhere.
 Remember that running SQL Server from a container is not recommended from a production scenario unless special measures have been taken.
-For local development purposes is it useful to have a SQL Server instance that loses its data on each start of the hosting container.
+For local development purposes it might be useful to have a SQL Server instance that loses its data on each start of the hosting container.
+You can also choose to use a volume mapping to avoid data loss.

 Change the location of the definition to the override compose file.
 Merge it with the existing service.